WebDjs/WebDjs/README.md

     + Node.js, Express;
     + MongoDB;

-The app is available on [WebDjs](https://webdjs.herokuapp.com/ "WebDjs")
+The app is available on [Webdjs](https://webdjs.herokuapp.com/ "Webdjs")